m2de/aiaml/spec.md

 - **Need**: Ability to discover and use memories created by coding assistants, writing helpers, or other specialized agents
 - **Expectation**: Seamless collaboration where context is shared appropriately between different AI tools

-#### Remote Connection Support
-**As an AI agent, I want to connect to memory services both locally and remotely** so that I can access shared memory stores regardless of deployment architecture.

-- **Need**: Ability to connect to AIAML servers running on the same machine or on remote servers
-- **Expectation**: Seamless operation whether connecting locally or over network, with consistent tool behavior

-#### Secure Authentication
-**As an AI agent, I want to authenticate securely when connecting to remote memory services** so that I can access authorized memory stores while respecting security boundaries.

-- **Need**: Ability to provide API key authentication for remote connections
-- **Expectation**: Clear error messages when authentication fails, seamless operation when properly authenticated

 #### Privacy Awareness
 **As an AI agent, I want to understand privacy implications of memory storage** so that I handle sensitive information appropriately.